Efficient Learning of Accurate Surrogates for Simulations of Complex Systems

-We propose an online learning methodology to efficiently construct surrogates that are \emph{asymptotically} valid for any future data as defined in Methods \ref{sec:SurrogateValidity}; details of this claim are discussed in the modeling section.
+We propose an online learning methodology to efficiently construct surrogates that are \emph{asymptotically} valid for any future data (see 'Surrogate Validity' in Methods); details of this claim are discussed in the modeling section.
 Our methodology has three key components: (1) a sampling strategy to generate new training and test data, (2) a learning strategy to generate candidate surrogates from the training data, and (3) a validation metric to evaluate candidate surrogates against the test data.
 Radial basis function (RBF) interpolation \cite{coulomb2003comparison,wu2012using,park1991universal} are used as the surrogate estimator's response surface.
 The numerical realization is done with \emph{mystic}, an open-source optimization, learning, and uncertainty quantification toolkit \cite{MHA_:2009, MSSFA:2011}.
-Our online approach is designed to include the turning points in the search criteria, and thus we conjecture that the training set need only include the turning points.
+Our online approach is designed to include the first- and second-order critical points (including endpoints) in the search criteria, and thus, we conjecture that the training set needs only to include the critical points.
 The intended design should yield a negligible increase in retraining times.

 The current work primarily focuses on how sampling strategy affects the efficiency when producing an asymptotically valid surrogate.
 Here, we characterize validity via the evolution of the surrogate test score.
 Figure (\ref{fig:Valid-surrogate}) shows the procedure to create such a surrogate for an expensive model; it is iterative and includes explicit validation and update mechanisms.
-To reduce computational complexity, we first link the model to a database (DB); thus, the input and output of the model are automatically stored when it is evaluated.
+To reduce computational complexity, we first link the model to a database (DB); thus, the model's input and output are automatically stored when it is evaluated.
 Later, the DB of model evaluations is used to train candidate surrogates.
-When the model is evaluated, the corresponding surrogate is retrieved from the surrogate DB and tested for validity.
+The corresponding surrogate is retrieved from the surrogate DB and tested for validity when the model is evaluated.
 If no stored surrogate exists, we skip testing and proceed directly to learning a candidate surrogate.